 Aside from any animal welfare issues, the clear scientific advantage of using human tissue is that the data it provides is directly relevant to people, unlike experiments on animals.

 Human tissue research plays a vital role in developing a deeper understanding of human disease processes and their underlying mechanisms.
-This point is made absolutely clear in the following statement by a major pharmaceutical company:

 Sources of donated human tissue